Don’t Put a Wrecking Ball in Your Life – By the Hon. Rudy Nichols

 Do Not Settle for a Conviction or Jail Time

 The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have an unparalleled track record of successfully defending clients facing felony and misdemeanor charges in state and federal courts throughout Michigan.
 If you are accused of criminal activity or face criminal charges, our team will stop at nothing to find a way to help.
+Call us today for a free consultation.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.